 This bursary is for new undergraduate students from the UK who are irreconcilably estranged from their parents.

 The Standalone definition states that: an Estranged Student is someone that has not had verbal or written contact with both of their biological, adoptive parents or their only living parent for a significant period of time and this will not change.
-A significant period of time is usually considered twelve months or longer prior to the start of their course, but this can also depend on their circumstances.
+A significant period of time is usually considered twelve months or longer, but this can also depend on their circumstances.